ghacks Technology News

 Tiny Menus for Firefox

-This tip is for those users who like to maximize the width and heights of web pages that they visit.
-You might have noticed that the menu bar in firefox takes up a complete row at the top of the screen.
-I always pondered with the thought that there had to be a way to make it either smaller or merge it with the navigation bar.
-Enter Tiny Menu.
+This tip is for those users who like to maximize the width and heights of web pages that they visit in the Firefox web browser.
+You may have noticed that the menu bar in Firefox takes up a complete row at the top of the screen.
+I always asked myself if there was a way to merge it with the navigation bar or make it smaller so that it uses less space on the screen.

-The last thing you have to do is of course remove the navigation toolbar completely to see the effect.
+All that is left to do now is hide the toolbar in Firefox to free up space.
 Take a look at the picture below, this is how it could look once you are done customizing it.

 tine menu firefox add on